 This article intends to educate people on how best to avoid finding themselves in disputes with their contractor and also how best to protect themselves in the case that they need to exercise a legal right to recover damages.

 Here are some helpful tips to ensure that you are asking the right questions when hiring a contractor or tradesperson for a renovation project:

-Be Specific Don’t be afraid to ask in writing for the exact product that will be used on your property.
+Be Specific: Don’t be afraid to ask in writing for the exact product that will be used on your property.
 To use flooring as an example, it is not sufficient to say that “laminate flooring” will be used for your project.
-A better description would look something like “Douglas Floor brand, 10mm laminate flooring in color Light Beech.”
-Generally, descriptions for products should include things like specific color name, style number, thickness and manufacturer, where applicable, depending on the product or service.
-This not only ensures that you receive the desired look and feel for the project but also protects against substitute products of lesser quality or grade being used.
+A better description would look something like “Douglas Floor brand, 10mm laminate flooring in colour Light Beech.”
+Generally, descriptions for products should include things like specific colour, name, style number, thickness and manufacturer, where applicable, depending on the product or service.
+This not only ensures that you receive the desired look and feel for the project but also protects against substitute products of a lesser quality or grade being used.

-Quotes or estimates that differentiate the cost of installation or labor aside from the cost of the product are advisable and recommended.
+Quotes or estimates: that differentiate the cost of installation or labour aside from the cost of the product are advisable and recommended.
 Good clauses can include but are not limited to who will clean up the debris from the project, warranties on work completed and the duration of the warranties and payment terms, etc.

 Possible questions you may want to ask your contractor can include, but are not limited to:

+Second Opinion: Obtain multiple quotes.
 The key here is to get quotes for the exact same comparable.
 Ensure that you have a good knowledge of what you want going in – use the same criteria when getting each quote to get a fair and accurate comparison.
-Comparing apples to oranges is like comparing laminate to hardwood – both are flooring material, but you will get a much different quote when one is specified over the other.
+Comparing apples to oranges is like comparing laminate to hard wood – both are flooring material, but you will get a much different quote when one is specified over the other.